olifrost/vegenerator/README.md

 # Vegenerator

-Takes the name of three vegetables, and a base, to make a fancy sounding vegan recipe.
+Takes the name of three vegetables, and a base, to make a fancy sounding plant-based recipe.

 Drawings and Concept by !Scraggle Drargon](https://instagram.com/scraggledragon) Music and Site by [Oli Frost](https://olifro.st/links)